FelixKratz/SketchyBar/README.md

 ```bash
 chmod +x name/of/plugin.sh
 ```
+Have a look at the [discussion](https://github.com/FelixKratz/SketchyBar/discussions/12) about plugins and share your own if you want to.
 You should of course vet the code from all plugins before granting them the executable bit to make sure they are not harming your computer.

 If you have problems with missing fonts you might need to install the Hack Nerd Font: